I’m Engaged! Now What?

 This is the most important on the list so that’s why we’re placing it first.
 You DO NOT have to start planning for a wedding the minute you’re engaged.
 In fact, we recommend that you don’t.
 You only have a short time of being engaged so really enjoy this.
 Don’t start wedding planning because your family members, neighbors, and aunties are asking you.
 Start when you are ready.
 We got asked the question several times, however, we waited two months until after we were engaged before we really started wedding planning.

 2. Marriage Counseling (Pre-wedding)

 No, you don’t need to see a therapist.
 But…you do need to have some tough conversations before you start the wedding planning process.
 You need to discuss with your partner what your budget is for the wedding and ensure that you both stick as close to this budget as possible.
-It’s also important to have discussions that might be elephants in the room to others.
-This includes your finances, where you both will live after marriage, what’s your parenting style, what makes you upset and how do you deal with it, etc. Getting these discussions out of the way will ensure a smoother planning and a happier married life.
+It’s also important to have discussions that might be elephants in the room with others.
+This includes your finances, where you both will live after marriage, what’s your parenting style, what makes you upset and how do you deal with it, etc. Getting these discussions out of the way will ensure smoother planning and happier married life.
 Trust us, you’ll get into some arguments when you start wedding planning.
 Some good pre-marriage counseling questions can be found: here, here, and here.

 3. Invest in Organization